sourcegraph/handbook/content/departments/engineering/submit-pr-faq.md

    1. Give a pre-read to the PR-FAQ and give (non-blocking) feedback
    2. Determine the impact of the proposal
    3. Set a Success Criteria for the project
-3. **Steve will prioritise proposals.** <Monthly/quarterly>, Steve and the exec team will review proposals, with input from PMs (for features) and EMs(for tech-only) to decide what to move to the roadmap.
+3. **Steve will prioritise proposals.** Quarterly, Steve and the exec team will review proposals, with input from PMs (for features) and EMs(for tech-only) to decide what to move to the roadmap.
 4. **Job fair.** Projects moved to the roadmap will be submitted to the job fair.

 ## Success Criteria